salixlabs/o2/src/content/blog/employee-retention-international-teams.md

 ## The Challenge of Retaining Remote International Talent

 Hiring globally opens the door to top talent, but retaining international employees requires a thoughtful strategy.
-For remote and hybrid teams, retention goes far beyond compensation—it’s about culture, development, and day-to-day support.
+For remote and hybrid teams, retentiosn goes far beyond compensation—it’s about culture, development, and day-to-day support.

 Without the right systems in place, turnover can quickly become a costly problem.